 Use PayPal for Added Privacy

-In other instances, an online website may be provide the service of a payment "middleman" when you make a purchase on their website.
-You'll typically see that at auction websites such as Ebay, where many people (referred to as vendors) are selling their own merchandise to the public.
+In other instances, an online website may provide the service of a payment “middleman” when you make a purchase on their website.
+You’ll typically see that at auction websites such as eBay, where many people (referred to as vendors) are selling their own merchandise to the public.

 PayPal is one of these services you’ve probably heard of.
 You set up a PayPal account first, and then you can make the payment for your purchase through PayPal.
 In turn, PayPal passes your payment on to the merchandise seller.
 The seller doesn’t see your actual credit card account details, which could be important in some instances.

-Shopping online can be relative safe and stress free if you follow these and other smart safety tips.
+Shopping online can be relatively safe and stress-free if you follow these and other smart safety tips.
 Fortunately for all of us, the media is very good about keeping us informed and alert when it comes to being smart online shoppers.